Ascend/samples/python/contrib/3Dgesture_recognition/README_EN.md

 **This readme file provides only guidance for running the sample in command line (CLI) mode.**

-## Garbage Sorting Sample
+## 3D Action Sorting Sample

-Function: classifies input images by using the MobileNetV2 model.
+Function: classifies action by using the 3DCNN model.

-Input: JPG images to be inferred
+Input: video data to be inferred

-Output: JPG images after inference
+Output: 10 action confidence after inference

-For details about the training, see [Waste Sorting with MobileNetV2](https://gitee.com/ascend/samples/wikis/MobileNetV2%E5%9E%83%E5%9C%BE%E5%88%86%E7%B1%BB?sort_id=3404387).

 ### Prerequisites